id3as/nixpkgs-nixerl/README.md

 being if you happen to choose the version that is already part of nixpkgs.

 ### R17 and R23
-As of v1.0.9-devel, this overlay also includes experimental support for R17 and R23, neither of which are currently supported by nixpkgs.
+This overlay also includes experimental support for R17 and R23, neither of which are currently supported by nixpkgs.
 In the case of R17, we override the R18 derivation as a basis for the build, and that seems to work.
 In the case of R23, we override the R22 derivation as the basis, which again, seems to work.
 If there are issues with this, we'll